 “Cybersecurity threats are evolving so quickly that most IT departments and SOC teams can’t keep up – so they become concerned for the state of their organizational security,” said Guy Caspi, CEO, Deep Instinct.

-“Our predictive threat prevention approach to security equips organizations with peace of mind because they have the best possible protection against emerging attack vectors like fileless malware and coin miners, preventing them in real-time and before any damage can occur.
+“Our predictive threat prevention approach to security equips organizations with peace of mind because they have the best possible advanced threat protection against emerging attack vectors like fileless malware and coin miners, preventing them in real-time and before any damage can occur.
 With the addition of sophisticated threat analysis solutions, we can now also give those organizations a better understanding of these threats, as part of our offering.”

 Not only can deep learning be used to prevent malicious files from running, it can also provide threat analysis by classifying in real-time what type of malware is targeting the organization.
 Deep Instinct’s Deep Classification capability based on Deep Neural Network (DNN) ensures that any malware, known and unknown, is classified rapidly and autonomously.
 Once malware is detected, it is scanned again by the classification brain providing results in milliseconds for the file malware family, without any human involvement.
 The Deep Neural Network brain is able to classify between 7 malware family types: Ransomware, Backdoor, Dropper, Spyware, Virus, Worm and Potential Unwanted Applications (PUAs).